Kedhar7/PDF-Data-Extraction/README.md

-# Automated PDF Data Extraction Tool
+# PDF Data Extraction Tool

 An advanced tool designed to automate the extraction and structuring of data from PDF files, converting unstructured information into organized Excel sheets.
 With robust multi-language support and high-accuracy checkbox recognition, this solution minimizes manual effort and enhances efficiency in data processing.